BWeng20/rFSM/README.md

 ### Automated Testing

 For automated tests the binary `test` can be used.
+The schema for the configuration files is _[schema/test_specification_schema.json](schema/test_specification_schema.json)_.

-For a practical application to the tests of _"W3C SCXML 1.0 Implementation Report"_, see [test/w3c/README.md](test/w3c/README.md).
+For a practical application to the tests from _"W3C SCXML 1.0 Implementation Report"_, see [test/w3c/README.md](test/w3c/README.md).